 - must end its involvement in the cartel immediately following its application to the Agency, except for what would, in the Agency’s view, be reasonably necessary to preserve the integrity of the surprise inspections; and

-- when contemplating making its application must not have destroyed, falsified or concealed evidence of the cartel, nor disclosed the fact or any of the content of its contemplated application to the Agency.
+- must not have destroyed, falsified or concealed evidence of the cartel, nor disclosed the fact or any of the content of its contemplated application to the Agency when contemplating making its application.

-Against the decisions of the Agency establishing the infringements of the competition law and imposing fines, no appeal is allowed, but the injured party may bring a claim before the High Administrative Court of the Republic of Croatia within 30 days from the receipt of the decision.
+Against the decisions of the Agency establishing the infringements of the competition law and imposing fines, no appeal is allowed.
+However, the injured party may bring a claim before the High Administrative Court of the Republic of Croatia within 30 days from the receipt of the decision.
 The High Administrative Court, in a panel consisting of three judges, will examine and decide upon both elements of the decision: the part regarding infringement and the part regarding the fine.
-An undertaking may initiate this procedure under an enumerated number of reasons, including:
+An undertaking may initiate this procedure for a number of reasons, including:

 - the misapplication or erroneous application of substantive provisions of competition law;

 - manifest errors in application of procedural provisions;

 - incorrect or incomplete facts of the case; and